-Sentiment Analysis is based on four values – Positive, Negative, Neutral, and No Sentiment.
+The Socialbakers' Sentiment Analysis is an AI (deep learning) based solution that analyses the text and returns the sentiment of one of the following classes: Positive, Negative, Neutral, and No Sentiment.
 These values are illustrated by specific examples from real profiles below:

 - My love and respect for Prince Charles is unwavering.